soyeonkimgithub/soyeonkimgithub.github.io/_posts/algorithm/2023-12-01-java-dsa-ll.md

 * ref. https://www.bigocheatsheet.com/

 ### Linked List vs Array List
-* linked list is dynamic in length, while array list is fixed in length
+* linked list is dynamic in length, while array is fixed in length
 * linked list, instead of all of items being in a contiguous place in memory(that's why we have index), items are going to be spread out
 * linked list has head for first node, tail for last node and others point next node
 * Big O